-8 .
-R-3281-A Heavy-duty curb inlet frame, curb box with two (2) inch radius.
-May be used with diagonal openings grate denoted with $-\mathbf{AL}$ (left) or $-\mathbf{AR}$ (right) or with staggered longitudinal vane grate denoted with a $-\mathbf{B}$ .
-For use with Type "S" Inlets in Type 'G' Concrete Curb and Gutter.
-9 .
-R-3362-L Casting to be installed on inlets constructed in alleys with "v" style ribbon curb - see SDD 5.7.33 for installation details.
-10. R-3808-0005 Component number for all version of Terrace Inlets (SDD 5.7.12) shall be made of DUCTILE IRON - this requires a special order from Neenah Foundry.
-Standard Gray Iron castings shall not be allowed for use.
-507.2 (e) Special Castings 1.
-R-3262-2 Stormwater Curb Opening for 6" curb heads - this casting is used to allow the discharge of roof drains, sump pumps or small parking areas to the curb line where no storm sewer is available for connection.
-2. R-3262-6 Stormwater Curb Opening for 9" curb heads - this casting can be installed as part of a terrace rain-garden/bioretention system to take water from the curb line to the garden.
+R-3281-A

+R-3262-6

+Stormwater Curb Opening for 9" curb heads - this casting can be installed as part of a terrace rain-garden/bioretention system to take water from the curb line to the garden.
 Where this casting is used the flow-line of the curb shall be depressed 3 inches to direct the runoff from small events directly to the garden system.

+Heavy-duty curb inlet frame, curb box with two (2) inch radius.
+May

+3. R-3268

-3. R-3268 Stormwater Curb Opening for 8" curb heads - this casting can be installed as part of a terrace rain-garden/bioretention system to take water from the curb line to the garden.
-Where this casting is used the flow-line of the curb shall be depressed 2 inches to direct the runoff
+Stormwater Curb Opening for 8" curb heads - this casting can be installed as part of a terrace rain-garden/bioretention system to take water from the curb line to the garden.
+Where this casting is used the flow-line of the curb shall be depressed 2 inches to direct the runoff from small events directly to the garden system.
+This casting shall be used when rain-garden/bioretention systems are in areas with significant tree canopies.